HrBlack/leetcode/README.md

 # Leetcode Answers
 I wrote down the thoughts and tricks that I came up with when I was solving the leetcode problems.
+All solutions are written in [Solutions](https://github.com/HrBlack/leetcode/blob/master/Solutions.ipynb).
-Some thoughts were written in Chinese.
+Some thoughts were in Chinese.
 Continue updating...